-The main part of Junto is our Notes section, which you are reading now.
+The main part of Junto is our notes section, which you are reading now.
 It’s the place where we write about what’s interesting in the companies we look at, case studies, the world, the books we read, tangential topics like philosophy and mental models, among other lessons.
-The Investment Portfolio is where you can directly follow our portfolio, read all our research, and invest right alongside us, see the entirety of our process, the things we look at, and the things we read.
+And in the premium Junto membership, you can follow our investment journey with complete transparency, invest right alongside us, see the entirety of our process, the things we look at, and the things we read.

-Lastly, we treat all Junto Members as family.
+Lastly, we treat all Junto members, subscribers, and readers as family.
 We’re all part of the same path and pursuit of growing knowledge to make more intelligent investment and life decisions.
-And to learn best, we believe in being completely open and transparent in our community, thus we truly expect the same from our Members.
+And to learn best, we believe in being completely open and transparent in our community, thus we truly expect the same from our members.
 We admit to our mistakes (and there will be many), call them out, and learn from them.
 If not, we have lost our cause.

 You may be wondering why this business is named Junto.
 We didn’t come up with the name.
 It originates from a hero of ours and the person who came up with the first quote above; Ben Franklin.
 Franklin founded “The Junto” in 1727 as a club for mutual improvements for its original 12 members.
 The club’s purpose was to discuss business affairs, politics, and philosophy to improve its members and their community, and its affairs and commitments have had a tremendous impact on American history.

 I think Franklin’s wit, virtue, and polymathic sense fit perfectly with what we are attempting to do at Junto to become better investors, better at life, and better at any relationship we encounter.